-- 1. How complex is your product line?
+1. How complex is your product line?
 One category with 3-5 items is relatively simple to manage.
-Or is your company in many categories with 50- 100 items to sell, inventory, deliver, and merchandise in-store? - 2.
-Logistics: Single largest cost for a distributor.
+Or is your company in many categories with 50-100 items to sell, inventory, deliver, and merchandise in-store?

+2. Logistics: Single largest cost for a distributor.
 Freight and warehouse handling complexity can vary widely by manufacturer.
+Key factors include product cube, shelf life, sales turnover, and typical order.
+Temperature controlled logistics usually adds 5-10 points of margin.

-Are your brands of normal weight, cube, and sales turnover?
-Or are your brands light with high cube/high turnover (paper) or low cube, low turnover (HBC items). - 3.
-Retail Intensiveness.
-Certain brands compete in large categories (confectionery/drinks) with fierce competition for shelf space.
+3. Retail Intensiveness.
+Certain brands compete in large categories (confectionery/ drinks) with fierce competition for shelf space.
 This demands constant attention by the distributors/brokers sales force on every store visit.
 Other brands require little ongoing retail attention.
-In these cases, distributor personnel must simply verify that authorized brand sizes are available at each store. - 4.
-Seasonal Brand versus Year Round Sales?
-Naturally, it is easier for a distributor to service a brand that has a narrow selling season (Christmas Holiday) than a brand requiring year round focus.
+In these cases, distributor personnel must simply verify that authorized brand sizes are available at each store.

+4. Seasonal Brand versus Year-Round Sales?
+Naturally, it is easier for a distributor to service a brand that has a narrow selling season (Christmas Holiday) than a brand requiring year-round focus.
 5. Manufacturer Involvement and Visibility.
-Does the brand require a dedicated brand manager in the distributor to handle day to day activities?
-How involved is the Brand Owner?
+Does the brand require a dedicated brand manager in the distributor to handle dayto-day activities?
+How involved is the brand owner?
 Do you speak to him daily or several times per year?
-What is the frequency of Brand Owners request for information/reports and market visits?
+What is the frequency of brand owners request for information/reports and market visits?